 LEED Credits and Prerequisites

-A candidate for the test needs to understand the prerequisites vs optional credits, as well as how to earn points per credit.
-It is your requirement to know the strategies behind the point system, codes and standards used to satisfy them.
+A candidate for the test needs to understand the prerequisites vs. optional credits, as well as how to earn points per credit.
+You are required to know the strategies behind the point system, codes, and standards used to satisfy them.
 You also have to learn the synergy between how credits interact.

-As a candidate for the exam, you will have to know the LEED categories.
+As a candidate for the exam, you must know the LEED categories.
 The categories are divided into the following sections:

 • Site Selection